meza/trance-stack/README.md

 You can set custom values for every environment if you want to.
 For example, you can set the `AUTH0_DOMAIN` to `dev-123456.eu.auth0.com` for the `Staging` environment and `prod-123456.eu.auth0.com` for the `Production` environment.

-But for the sake of simplicity, you can just set the same values only once in the main Actions secrets page and it will be used for all environments.
+But for the sake of simplicity, you can just set the same values only once in the main Actions secrets page, and it will be used for all environments.

-#### Enabling the Auth0 integration for feature branche/PR deployments
+#### Enabling the Auth0 integration for feature branch/PR deployments

 If you want to enable the Auth0 integration for feature branch/PR deployments, you will need to do a few extra steps.
 Since the feature branch/PR deployments are ephemeral, they will have a different domain name every time they are